NCAR/lrose-docs/lrose-core/lrose-realtime.md

 If a specific start script for a process exists, it should be specified.
 If not, the ```start_inst``` mechanism may be used.
 More details on this later on.

 If special action must be taken to kill the application, a kill script should also be supplied.
-However, if nothing special is needed to kill the application the entry ‘snuff_inst’ can be used instead.
+However, if nothing special is needed to kill the application the entry ```snuff_inst``` can be used instead.
 Based on that entry the system will kill the application based on its name and instance.

-This script is called at system shutdown to go through the proc_list and kill all processes by calling the kill script or the ```kill_inst``` mechanism.
+This script is called at system shutdown to go through the proc_list and kill all processes by calling the kill script or the ```snuff_inst``` mechanism.